Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ```

-Our best practices advise the following
+Following are the best practices:

-- Prefer well known tags, ids or names when targeting HTML elements (see above)
+- Prefer standard tags, ids or names when targeting HTML elements.
 - Don't target classes if it can be avoided
-- With the exception of the aforementioned well known elements, never assume the HTML contents and structure will never change
+- Considering the exception of the aforementioned standard elements, do not assume the HTML contents and structure will never change
 - Keep query selectors short and concise for example, prefer input[type='submit'] over body form div input[type='submit']

 ### CSS Whitelist